 Noughts + Crosses season 2 release date: When will it return?

 Filming for the first season began in South Africa in November 2018, with the series launching 16 months later.

-However, TV and film production is currently in limbo due to the coronavirus pandemic and rules around social distancing, which would inevitably delay filming of any new Noughts + Crosses episodes, even if pre-production were able to be carried out remotely.
+However, TV and film production is currently in limbo due to the coronavirus pandemic and rules around social distancing, which may well lengthen the filming process of any new Noughts + Crosses episodes, even if pre-production were able to be carried out remotely.

 Noughts + Crosses books: What happens next?

 Three more books then follow – Checkmate (2005), Double Cross (2008) and Crossfire (2019), with one final entry in the series – Endgame – in the works.